PopovEvgeniy/eugenegdk/readme.txt

 Project Description

-Eugene game development kit is an ultra-fast 2D game engine for Windows XP or higher.
+Eugene Game Development Kit is an ultra-fast 2D game engine for Windows XP or higher.
 It uses OPENGL for rendering.

 License

-Eugene game development kit is distributed under a zlib license.
+Eugene Game Development Kit is distributed under a zlib license.

 Features